 10 Money Management Tips for College Students

-Unless you recently won the lottery, managing your money is likely a priority for you.
-Money management can feel monstrous and overwhelming, and when you’re a student, balancing that bank account might seem doubly difficult.
+Unless you have recently won a massive lottery prize, managing your money is probably a priority for you.
+Money management can be a challenge even for the very well-off, and when you’re a student, balancing that bank account might seem doubly difficult.

-Going back to school may have prompted you to quit your second job in order to balance your new load of homework plus your other life responsibilities.
-Or maybe you’ve just seen the bill for your textbooks this semester and felt your stomach drop.
-Or it’s possible you’ve just never really had to pay much attention to how much you spent on groceries or where that monthly Spotify subscription left your checking account.
+Going back to school may have prompted you to drop your work hours in order to balance your new load of homework plus your other life responsibilities.
+Or it’s possible you’ve just never really had to pay much attention to how much you spent on groceries or where that monthly streaming service subscription left your checking account.

 1. Budget for everything

-It can be easy to assume bills are the only thing you need to include in your monthly budget.
-Wrong!
-Those Starbucks coffee runs can add up fast.
+The first step to getting your financial house in order is having a clear picture of where your money is being spent—and that’s where a budget comes in.
+It can be easy to assume recurring bills are the only thing you need to include in your monthly budget.
+Think again!
+Those coffee runs can add up fast.